bicpi/HtmlConverterBundle/Resources/doc/index.md

 ## Running unit tests

-PHPUnit 3.5 or newer is required.
 To setup and run tests follow these steps:

 1. Go to the root directory of this library
-2. Run: `composer install --dev`
+2. Run: `composer install`
-3. Run: `phpunit`
+3. Run: `./vendor/bin/phpunit`